sgutierrez8c54/codeserv/Creating-and-Running-an-Op-Mode-(Android-Studio).md

 ### Running Your Op Mode with a Gamepad Connected

 Your op mode takes input from a gamepad and uses this input to control a DC motor.
 To run your op mode, you will need to connect a Logitech F310 gamepad to the Driver Station.

-Before you connect your gamepad to the phone, verify that the switch on the bottom of the gamepad is set to the “X” position.
+Before you connect your gamepad to the phone, verify that the switch on the bottom of the gamepad is set to the “X” (i.e., the "Xbox" mode) position.

 <p align="center">[[/images/Running-Your-Op-Mode/RunningOpModeStep1.jpg]]</p>